 Pre-exposure prophylaxis (PrEP) is for people who do not have HIV, but who may be at risk of contracting HIV infection through sex or injection drug use.
-PrEP is a pill taken once a day to prevent exposure and lessen the risk of getting HIV.
 When taken as prescribed, PrEP is 99% effective at preventing HIV.

-People who use PrEP must be committed to taking it every day and seeing their healthcare provider for follow-up appointments every three months.
+People who use PrEP must be committed to taking it as prescribed and seeing their healthcare provider for required follow-up appointments.

 PrEP does not protect against other sexually transmitted infections (STIs).
 However, it is a powerful prevention tool that, when used with other methods like condoms, can provide greater protection.
 PrEP is available at the Howard County Health Department through the Reproductive Health Clinic.
 Call 410-313-7500 for more information.